Armenians in Austria: History

-Prior to the late 18th century
+Early history

 The history of Armenians in Austria dates back to the time of Vienna's liberation from the Turkish siege at the end of the 17th century, when several Armenian merchants found a new market in the Habsburg empire.

 In fact, the city's characteristic coffee culture was established and run for a long time in its early decades by Armenian merchants.
 The very first documented coffee house in Vienna was opened on 17 January 1685, by Johannes Deodat (or Diodato, known in Armenian as Owanes Astouatzatur – Յովհաննէս Աստուածատուր – some sources claiming him to be Greek).

 After the 1770s Austrian annexations of Galicia and Bukovina

 In 1772–1774, the Austrian Empire annexed Galicia (see Austrian Partition, as part of the late-18th century Partitions of Poland) and especially the formerly Moldavian Voivodeship of Bukovina (see Treaty of Küçük Kaynarca; today a part of Ukraine), which at the time held the largest area contiguously settled by Armenians in Europe, and the Bukovian and Galician Armenians automatically became subjects to the Empire.
 In 1775, Maria Theresa gave official permission to the Mechitarist Congregation of the Armenian Catholic Church to settle in the Habsburg Empire.
 The Mekhitarian congregation in Vienna contributed to the spread of Armenian culture in central Europe through its printing, its library and its college for Armenian boys.

+By the end of the 18th century, the Austrian authorities dissolved Armenian church schools for children in the annexed areas of Poland and the Armenian Collegium in Lwów, with only one Armenian school active until the 1860s in Kuty.
+By the end of the 19th century, proficiency in Armenian among the Armenians of the Austrian Partition of Poland had almost completely disappeared.

 At the beginning of the 19th century, the Austrian Armenians enjoyed officially recognized status as an autonomous religious community.
 The Armenian community in Vienna grew constantly, so that already in 1896 the first efforts were made to found an Armenian-Apostolic community.
 In 1912, a small chapel was established in Vienna.